billbuchanan/csn09112/week05_secretkey/labs/README.md

 ### Symmetric key

-With symmetric key, Bob and Alice use the same encryption key to encrypt and decrypt:
+With symmetric key encryption, Bob and Alice use the same encryption key to encrypt and decrypt:

 ![image](https://asecuritysite.com/public/kms_30.png)

 Normally we use AES encryption for this.
-Initially in KMS, we create a new key within our Customer managed keys:
+Initially, in KMS, we create a new key within our Customer managed keys:

 ![image](https://asecuritysite.com/public/kms01.png)